Nuno Assis: International career

-Assis' first full cap for Portugal was won under coach Agostinho Oliveira in November 2002, in a friendly match.
-He came in as a substitute in the 2–0 victory over Scotland.
+Assis' first full cap for Portugal was won under coach Agostinho Oliveira on 20 November 2002, in a friendly.
+He came on as a substitute in the 2–0 win over Scotland.

 Assis returned to the national team after more than six years of absence, taking the pitch during the second half of the decisive 2010 FIFA World Cup qualifier against Malta (4–0, in Guimarães).
 He was not picked, however, for the final stages in South Africa.

 Personal life

-Assis' son Afonso Assis is also a professional footballer.
+Assis' son, Afonso, is also a professional footballer.